 If the snow is wet, not powdery, it’s ideal for packing together and building all kinds of structures!

-May also like 50 Winter Activities You’ll Thank us For
+You May Also Enjoy 50 Fun Winter Activities For Kids

 Lace up your skates and get a little competitive with a game of hockey.
 Depending on how rough you want to play, you might want to put on some protective padding before you hit the ice.